markstringer-dti/markstringer-dti.github.io/dti.md

 If we all wait until we aren't scared to start tackling the pirate ship, the pirates will already have boarded and we'll be walking the plank.
 If we're working on the team, or if we're managing the team, we need to act, even when we're afraid.

 Timothy R Clark points out this importance difference.
 Social friction is going to happen - arguments, fall outs - going to happen.
 But too much is bad for a team.
 It's better if the team gets along.
-Intellectual friction is also going to happen, and it's essential.
-In new situations, when dealing with new problems, we have to expect disagreements, we have to be comfortable with different points of view.
+But another kind of friction is also going to happen.
+It's the kind of friction that comes from people seeing a situation differently based on their experience.
+This is friction caused by differences of opinion.
+In new situations, when dealing with new problems we need this.
+We have to expect disagreements, we have to be comfortable with different points of view.
 Managing the psychological safety of a team is about allowing intellectual friction.
 At the same time we need to ease social friction.

 But he also points out the importance of a trade off between cover and candour.
 If we're one of the bosses, it's our job to reward courage.
 What's courage, it's doing the right thing, in spite of our fears and provide cover for candour.
 And in turn, that requires courage on our part as bosses, because *our* bosses might not like the truth either.